StrawChannel95/Fear-of-the-Wanderer/README.md

 >
 >**If you can BARELY run base New Vegas, you can run this list on 60 FPS.**

-My specs are the following:

-- RTX 4090.
-- Intel 13900K.
-- 256GB of DDR5.
-- TTW running on an SSD.

-If you want to increase performance, please ask in the support channel, and I personally will not be able to help you.

 ### Steam/GOG Requirements

 A legal copy of Fallout 3 with all DLCs from either [Steam](https://store.steampowered.com/app/22370/Fallout_3_Game_of_the_Year_Edition/) or [GOG](https://www.gog.com/en/game/fallout_3_game_of_the_year_edition).